 Esports majors and careers are becoming increasingly more accessible.
 There are growing opportunities to ﬁnd employment in esports-related careers.
 These opportunities include broadcasting, marketing, graphic design, multimedia production, hospitality, coaching, and management.

-To Build up Christian Leaders
+Builds Christian Leaders

 God gave humans a competitive spirit.
 The Esports program helps develop this spirit, all while developing your Christian leaders.
-With guidance of a Christian coach we can instill Godly principles into our players.
-Moreover, the Esports community can be very secular and our studnet’s Godly demeanor can be a chance for them to spread the love of Christ all while being built up to disciple everywhere they go after High School.
+With guidance of a Christian coach we can instill godly principles into our players.
+Moreover, the Esports community can be very secular and our studnet’s godly demeanor can be a chance for them to spread the love of Christ all while being built up to disciple everywhere they go after high school.

 Because the online inﬂuence on our students is growing, it is more important than ever that we instill Christian values in our students in alarmingly secular ﬁelds such as Esports.
-As they grow older, online activity will become an inseparable part of our students’ lives and so it is important that they learn to spread the love of Christ outside of and even after they leave our school.
+As they grow older, online activity will become an inseparable part of our students’ lives and so it is important that they learn to spread the love of Christ outside of, and even after, they leave our school.

 Click here to view the RCS Esports League Information & Sign-Up Booklet